 About Acustica Audio products resources load and performance

-Current computer systems used in audiovisual production are general purpose computers that are always busy performing other tasks different from processing audio.
-Such could be dealing with some essential routine operations, for example, maintaining screen graphics, moving data, servicing other programs, etc. These computers have a system architecture whose features may include: multi-CPU (one or more physical units), multi-core (one or more processing units), multi-thread (cooperation processes for exchanging data), multi-task (applications, tasks, processes or services, etc. running at the same time) and multi-user (group management and administrator user features).
-All those services, tasks and threads work inside a computer system at the same time.
-After being processed they should be synchronized applying for buffer compensation and often have to wait for other pending tasks and threads to be completed.
+Current computer systems used in audiovisual production are general-purpose computers that are always busy performing other tasks different from processing audio.
+Such could be dealing with some essential routine operations, for example, maintaining screen graphics, moving data, servicing other programs, etc. These computers have a system architecture whose features may include: multi-CPU (one or more physical units), multi-core (one or more processing units), multi-thread (cooperation processes for exchanging data), multi-task (applications, tasks, processes, or services, etc., running at the same time) and multi-user (group management and administrator user features).
+All those services, tasks, and threads work inside a computer system simultaneously.
+After being processed, they should be synchronized, applying for buffer compensation, and often have to wait for other pending tasks and threads to be completed.

-A very important point to make is that current operating systems used in audiovisual production like Apple's macOS and Microsoft's Windows are not real-time operating systems; additionally, your AD and DA converters are not real time, and will need a minimum period of time to convert the analog signal into digital data.
-Hence they are not latency free.
+A very important point to make is that current operating system used in audiovisual production, like Apple's macOS and Microsoft's Windows, are not real-time operating systems; additionally, your AD and DA converters are not real-time and will need a minimum period of time to convert the analog signal into digital data.
+Hence they are not latency-free.
 Instead, the information is stored in a memory buffer until it can be processed and serviced.

-In non-optimized computer systems, tasks such as collecting emails, virus checks and countless low-importance system operations can interrupt audio processing, causing the incoming audio samples to be missed.
-We refer to this case when we talk about lost audio buffer, and it can result in disruption of the audio signal.
+In non-optimized computer systems, tasks such as collecting emails, virus checks, and countless low-importance system operations can interrupt audio processing, causing the incoming audio samples to be missed.
+We refer to this case when discussing lost audio buffers, which can disrupt the audio signal.
 For this reason, we suggest that you spend some time optimizing your computer system.

-Several audio tasks, like monitoring during recording and over-dubbing, are very delay-sensitive and long delays are not practical.
-For this reason, the computer system operator can control the buffer setting either through the audio interface preferences or within the host application.
-By decreasing the buffer size it is possible to minimize the delay latency drawbacks.
+Several audio tasks, like monitoring during recording and over-dubbing, are very delay-sensitive, and long delays are not practical.
+For this reason, the computer system operator can control the buffer setting through audio interface preferences or within the host application.
+By decreasing the buffer size, it is possible to minimize the delay latency drawbacks.
 On the other hand, general stability will probably suffer, and CPU and RAM load will most certainly increase.

-Acustica Audio’s Acqua Effect plug-ins come in two versions: zero latency (ZL) and normal (no ZL).
+Acustica Audio’s Acqua Effect plug-ins come in zero latency (ZL) and normal (no ZL).
 While the zero latency version does not introduce any latency to your system, the normal version does.
 This buffer varies in size for each plug-in and helps to reduce significantly the CPU and system load of your computer.
-For this reason, we recommend you to use the zero latency instances during tracking.
-Keep in mind that anything that can reduce the CPU load on your system should be considered.
-For example the track count of your session and the number of plug-in instances in use, sample rate, etc. You could also consider the use of direct monitoring or double buffer/hybrid audio engines if it is available in your host.
+For this reason, we recommend you use zero latency instances during tracking.
+Remember that anything that can reduce the CPU load on your system should be considered.
+For example, the track count of your session and the number of plug-in instances in use, sample rate, etc. You could also consider using direct monitoring or double buffer/hybrid audio engines if it is available in your host.

-In less delay-sensitive audio tasks like mixing, mastering and editing, we generally suggest setting your audio interface and host buffer with high values, in order to provide better stability and avoid any lost audio buffer.
+In less delay-sensitive audio tasks like mixing, mastering, and editing, we generally suggest setting your audio interface and host buffer with high values to provide better stability and avoid any lost audio buffer.
 CPU and RAM load could become too heavy if the audio channel or the plug-in count within the session is large.
-We also recommend you to pay attention to how your host manages the multi-core load distribution by using macOS's Activity Monitor or Window's Task Manager.
+We also recommend you pay attention to how your host manages the multi-core load distribution by using macOS's Activity Monitor or Window's Task Manager.

 Parallel computing is a type of computation in which many calculations are carried out simultaneously.
-Large problems can often be divided into smaller ones, which can then be solved at the same time.
-Task parallelism involves the decomposition of a task into sub-tasks and then allocating each sub-task to a processor for execution.
+Large problems can often be divided into smaller ones, which can then be solved simultaneously.
+Task parallelism involves decomposing a task into sub-tasks and then allocating each sub-task to a processor for execution.
 The processors would then execute these sub-tasks simultaneously and often cooperatively.

 Each process provides the resources needed to execute a program.
 A process has a virtual address space, executable code, open handles to system objects, a security context, a unique process identifier, environment variables, a priority class, minimum and maximum working set sizes, and at least one thread of execution.
 Each process is started with a single thread, often called the primary thread, but it can also create additional threads from any of its threads.